 Skin Removal Aftercare Instructions

 While healing, it's very important you eat enough (even if you don't want to), stay hydrated, and rest.
 Try and eat more protein than normal, and if possible, eggs, fish, and poultry.
-If you're vegetarian or vegan and haven't had your zinc levels tested, consider taking oral zinc supplementation.
+30% of vegans are zinc deficient and this impairs healing; if you're vegan and haven't had your zinc levels tested, consider taking oral zinc supplementation.

 Note: If you're seeing this page and I, the author, did not direct you here, then please heed this important context!
 This is our provisional aftercare procedure, and it (or some version of it) has worked fine a few times, but there is a TON we don't know!
 We have so many open questions right now.
 Don't take it as gospel, and DO experiment and write back to us (if you include A/B test pictures I will be so grateful 🥺).